-$$\Delta Y{i,07+j} = \beta_j Relative \ cash{i,06} + \gamma_j X_i + \sum{k=0}^1 \theta{kj} \Delta Y{i,07-k} + \rho_s + \vartheta_r + \varepsilon{i,j}$$ (2)
+$$\Delta Y{i,07+j} = \beta_j Relative \ cash{i,06} + \gamma_j X_i + \sum{k=0}^{1} \theta{kj} \Delta Y{i,07-k} + \rho_s + \vartheta_r + \varepsilon{i,j}$$ (2)

 where $\Delta Y{i,07+j}$ is the firm's market share growth or profit between 2007 and year 2007+j.
-Similar to regression model (1) we control for the firm's size, age, leverage, profit and whether it is part of a group, and we include pre-crisis values of the respective dependent variables (one and two periods lagged).27 In the performance regressions we include 4-digit industry and region fixed effects.
+Similar to regression model (1) we control for the firm's size, age, leverage, profit and whether it is part of a group, and we include pre-crisis values of the respective dependent variables

+(one and two periods lagged).
+In the performance regressions we include 4-digit industry and region fixed effects.
 In the market share regressions we only include region fixed effects as the dependent variable is a relative-to-industry variable and hence all industry-specific factors are already removed.
 Regressions are estimated for the different horizons separately using OLS and standard errors are clustered at the 4-digit industry level.
 Our sample includes only SMEs with data on relative-to-rivals cash, the control variables and the respective dependent variable for all horizons to ensure that changes in the parameter over time are not caused by sample selection issues.

 In Table 6 we present the estimates for each dependent variable for the direct crises period (2007-2009) and the crisis and recovery period combined (2007-2014).
+Panel A shows the results for the full set of firms and panel B for the subset of firms with volatile cash holdings.
 We find that SMEs with high levels of cash relative to their rivals going into the crisis grew their market share more during the crisis and this effect became larger during the subsequent recovery period (columns (1) and (2)).
 Having cash at hand when the credit cycle turned also positively affected firms' cumulative profits (columns (3) and (4)) and their average return on assets (columns (5) and (6)).
 Our finding that the cash-effect becomes larger for all dependent variables when we take the recovery period into account points to a self-reinforcing feedback mechanism.
+Reassuringly, the effects are very similar for both sets of firms.